sclorg/sclo-ci-tests/README.md

 This repository includes various tests that will be run for verifying Software Collection packages, that are provided by [SCLo SIG group in CentOS](https://wiki.centos.org/SpecialInterestGroup/SCLo).

+**Warning: All scripts in this repo are expected to be run as root user, since they usually install packages and do other things where root permissions are expected.
+That said, do not run anything in this repo on a machine you care about, it might potentially break your system.
+All tests are considered potentially destructive.**

 To run all tests for a collection `foo` on CentOS 7, run the `./run.sh` with name(s) of the collection(s):
 ```
 ./run.sh rh-python34